|

 For most of our 80 years of existence we have been so busy taking care of animals, we have not publicized our efforts, but the word has been spread by our deeds.
 Jessie Stewart, as a tribute to then Executive Director George Hulme, left us a bequest that enabled us to purchase our property on Military Trail.
 Catherine MacArthur

-To see the adoptable pets for Animal Rescue League (The Peggy Adams)/Palm Beach County Humane Society click here
+Adopt a pet from Animal Rescue League (The Peggy Adams)/Palm Beach County Humane Society

 ***Note: PO Boxes will not show correctly on the map below.